WA Beer Week Charter

 ● works hard to maintain the highest levels of quality and integrity in product, content,

 promotion and behaviour;

-● celebrates and respects a diverse culture of drinkers that inform it, including fair and
+● celebrates and respects a diverse culture of people that inform it, including fair and

-respectful representation of women plus cultural and generational diversity;
+respectful representation of women, the LGBTQIA + community, people of all abilities, cultural and generational diversity;

 ● operates within the rules and spirit of Australian law;